Pragmatic Curiosity: A Unified Framework for Hybrid Learning and Optimization via Active Inference: Pragmatic Curiosity: A Framework that Synthesizes Learning and Optimization

-where $q(x,y,s)$ is a joint probability distribution over $(x,y,s)$ based on a surrogate distribution $q(s)$ over $s$.
-We use $q(\cdot)$ to explicitly distinguish this model to be an ``surrogate'' of the ``true'' model $p(\cdot)$.
+where $q(s)$ is the surrogate belief over $s$.
+We use $q(\cdot)$ to distinguish the agent's internal surrogate model from the underlying, generally inaccessible, true data-generating model $p(\cdot)$.

-One special aspect of AIF is the way it formalizes goals.
-Instead of specifying the goal with additional variables related to ``rewards'' or ``costs'', AIF directly encodes the preferences over possible outcomes $y$ through a probability distribution $p(y)$.
-In this distribution, outcomes with higher probabilities are treated as more rewarding.
-The deviation between observed outcomes and those desired is measured through an information-theoretic quantity known as \textit{self-information} or \textit{surprisal}: $-\log p(y)$.
-Intuitively, it’s a measure of how unexpected an outcome $y$ is, given a prior preference distribution $p(y)$.
-Consistent with the intuitive notion of surprise, lower probability events generate higher surprisal values.
-Then the surprisal incurred from an observed outcome $y$ is quantified by
+In AIF, preferences over possible outcomes are encoded through a probability distribution $p(y)$.
+Outcomes assigned higher probability are treated as more preferred.
+The deviation between an observed outcome and those preferred by the agent is measured by its \textit{self-information}, or \textit{surprisal}, $-\log p(y)$.
+Intuitively, surprisal quantifies how unexpected an outcome $y$ is under the preference distribution $p(y)$: less preferred outcomes incur larger surprisal.

-where the last inequality follows \textit{Jensen’s inequality}, which states that the expectation of a logarithm is always less than or equal to the logarithm of an expectation.